MelikaMirzaei/Simulation-Based-Inference/README.md

 # Simulation-Based-Inference
-What I learned in a workshop.
+What I've learned in a workshop.